Aketza19/CRUD-Server/README.md

 ### Requirements to run the server:

-1. The Glassfish 4.1 server **MUST** have the json exchange feature enabled and working, **otherwise you will not be able to log into the app**.
+1. The Glassfish 4.1 server **MUST** have the json exchange feature enabled and working.
+If not, you still will be able to login, but the **public key will be retrieved locally.**

 2. The Glassfish server must be running on the port 8080.

 ### Configure server for JSON responses: